Calabi-Yau metrics through Grassmannian learning and Donaldson's algorithm: Existing methods

 \subsection{Donaldson's algorithm, in brief}

 One would like to inform any learning by the geometry underlying the problem.
 This brings us back to algebraic potentials, and the problem of finding the right matrices $h_{\alpha \overline{\beta}}$.
 The first steps in this direction were taken in the pioneering work of Donaldson \cite{Donaldson}, using a sequence of embeddings to approximate the potential \cite{Scalar}, \cite{Scalarii}, \cite{tian}.
 In its simplest form, Donaldson's algorithm can be understood in terms of two limits. \begin{enumerate} \item One is for a fixed line bundle $\mathcal{O}(k)$. \item The second is for the bundles $\mathcal{O}(k)$, as $k \rightarrow \infty$. \end{enumerate} Given a positive-definite hermitian $h_{\alpha \bar{\beta}}$, define the integral operator:

 where $d \mu_\Omega= \Omega \wedge \bar{\Omega}$, as before.
-Then we have the following: \begin{thm} Consider a compact CY embedded in $\mathbb{P}^n$.
+Then we have the following: \begin{theorem} Consider a compact CY embedded in $\mathbb{P}^n$.
 For each line bundle $\mathcal{O}(k)$, there exists a unique fixed point of the T-operator up to scale, and iterating $T(h_0)$ for any initial $h_0$ converges to it.
-Moreover, the sequence of corresponding balanced K\"ahler forms $\omega_\infty^k$ converges to the Ricci-flat metric as $k\rightarrow\infty$. \end{thm} We call a fixed point of the $T$-operator, for a given bundle $\mathcal{O}(k)$, the \emph{balanced} metric.
+Moreover, the sequence of corresponding balanced K\"ahler forms $\omega_\infty^k$ converges to the Ricci-flat metric as $k\rightarrow\infty$. \end{theorem} We call a fixed point of the $T$-operator, for a given bundle $\mathcal{O}(k)$, the \emph{balanced} metric.
 Thus Theorem \ref{ref16} can be rephrased as stating the balanced metrics converge to the Ricci-flat one, in the limit that $k \rightarrow \infty$.
 One show that convergence takes places with a decay in error that is $O(k^{-2})$ \cite{Donaldson}.
 Thus we have an algorithmic method for tuning the coefficients occurring in the algebraic potential \ref{ref1} in terms of a simple integral operator.

 However, it was found to have one major flaw: the curse of dimensionality associated to the growth of the space of global sections $\{Z^0, ... , Z^{N_k}\}$.
 It turns out that the number of necessary operations scales like $O(k^{4n})$, where the biggest bottleneck is the $O(N_k^2)$ points necessary for the numerically stable computation of \ref{ref5}.
 Beyond $k=10$, the calculations become far too much for the capabilities of a typical laptop.
 For physical applications, where one hopes to move in the moduli space and compute associated metrics rapidly, these timings are unacceptable, even using powerful computing.
 It is therefore natural to consider methods which maintain K\"ahlericity, but converge more quickly in $k$.